DU-BIA-Elmore-4390-W19/homework-4-xiaomangai/homework-4.md

     ## [1] 4.933184

-1. Use the bagging approach in order to analyze this data.
+### (d) Use the bagging approach in order to analyze this data.
 What test MSE do you obtain?
 Use the importance() function to determine which variables are most important.

 ``` r
 set.seed(9823)